Enielen/files-and-folders/book/part4/part4.md

 - <b>Leaf Nodes (End Members):</b> In a family tree, the individuals who do not have children of their own are like <b>leaf nodes</b> in a directory tree.
 Leaf nodes are typically files because they do not contain any further subdirectories or files.
 They are the endpoints of the tree, representing actual content, such as documents, images, or videos.

-You might wonder the difference between a directory tree and a folder structure.
+You might wonder the difference between a directory tree and folder structure.
 In summary, a directory is used by operating systems (such as Windows) to manage the entire file system organisation.
 While a folder structure focuses on practical organisation for a specific purpose or project.
 Both concepts help us manage and navigate our digital content effectively.

-<b>Example</b>
+<b>Scenario:</b>

 To better understand what a directory tree is, let’s look at how the file system is organised on our scientist Nelle’s computer.